Make-School-Courses/CS-1.1-Object-Oriented-Programming/README.md

 To pass this course you must meet the following requirements:

 - Complete all required tutorials
-- Pass all projects according to the associated project rubric
+- Pass all projects according to the [Project Rubrics](https://docs.google.com/document/d/12TklL4lVXvMMHqrLbX2wrlq_1D7usYZimMt_p8QBzgk/preview)
-- Pass the final summative assessment >=75%
+- Pass the final summative assessment.
+Use the [Study Guide](https://docs.google.com/document/d/16izO6nuKtwsKEeUsd_OMOKdxp6XVSqC6bTle5r1kla0/preview) to Prepare
 - Actively participate in class and abide by the attendance policy
 - Make up all classwork from all absences